 - rich with garlic and lemon zest

-- casarecce pasta - I usually purchase this pasta at Whole Foods since they offer casarecce in their 365 line of organic pastas.
-There are many other brands available in stores and online.
+- casarecce pasta - I usually buy casarecce at Whole Foods since they offer it in their 365 line of organic pastas.
+But there are many other brands available in stores and online.

 - vegan butter - any type of salted vegan butter you enjoy is fine, such as Miyoko's, Earth Balance, or Country Crock.

-- olive oil - the pasta tends to soak up the butter, so adding a bit of oil keeps the mouthfeel rich and luxurious.
-Combining oil with the vegan butter also increases the smoke point and makes it easier to saute the garlic.
+- olive oil - the pasta tends to soak up the butter, so adding a bit of oil maintains a rich and luxurious mouthfeel.
+Combining oil with the butter also increases the smoke point and reduces the likelihood of burning the garlic.

-- kale - curly green kale adds nutrition and color.
-Feel free to experiment with other veggies and use what you have on hand.
+- kale - any variety of kale is great here.
+Feel free to experiment with other veggies or use what you have on hand.
 See ideas below.

 - lemon - you'll need one large lemon for the zest and juice.

 - crushed red pepper - adds a nice amount of spicy warmth.
-Reduce or omit if you're not a fan.
+Feel free to reduce or omit if you're not a fan.

 - Return the pot to the stove.
 Over medium-low heat, add the butter and oil, and saute the garlic for 3 to 4 minutes, stirring frequently.
 Reduce the heat if necessary so it doesn't burn.